bmatthews1/Ray_Trace_GLSL/README.md

 Open with the latest version of Chrome (+70.0) or Electron (reccomended) https://github.com/electron/electron/releases/tag/v4.0.5

+If using Chrome, specific CORS access needs to be granted to access local media files.
+If on Windows and chrome is already installed, simply launch the program with run.bat to enable CORS flags.

+Alternatively:
+Launch chrome directly with the flags:
+  --allow-file-access-from-files --allow-file-access --allow-cross-origin-auth-prompt

+On Windows these can be set in the chrome properties tab (https://superuser.com/questions/1217863/how-can-i-prevent-chrome-from-enforcing-cors-for-one-specific-file-url) or launched as command line arguments from a terminal.

 ## UI:

+### Controls:
-Click and drag mouse to move camera, scroll wheel to zoom in and out.
+- **camera** : Click and drag mouse to move camera, scroll wheel to zoom in and out.
+- **key controls**:
+  * ~ : toggles control panel and stats visibility
+  * ctrl : advances to the next mode
+  * alt+ctrl : returns to previous mode

 ### Parameters:
 - **camera distance** : the distance from the camera and the origin
 - **camera plane** : the percentage along the camera distance that the pixel plane will be projected from